pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get the associated classes for CLASSNAME.

-      Get the classes(or classnames) that are associated with the CLASSNAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options.
+      Get the classes(or class names) that are associated with the CLASSNAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options and modified by the other options.

-      Results are displayed as defined by the output format global option.
+      Results are formatted as defined by the output format global option.

     Options:
-      -a, --assocclass <class name>   Filter by the associated class name provided.
+      -a, --assocclass <class name>   Filter by the association class name provided.
+Each returned class (or class
+                                      name) should be associated to the source class through this class or its subclasses.
+                                      Optional.
-      -c, --resultclass <class name>  Filter by the result class name provided.
+      -c, --resultclass <class name>  Filter by the association result class name provided.
+Each returned class (or class
+                                      name) should be this class or one of its subclasses.
+Optional
       -r, --role <role name>          Filter by the role name provided.
+Each returned class (or class name)should be
+                                      associated with the source class (CLASSNAME)
+                                      through an association with this role
+                                      (property name in the association that
+                                      matches this parameter).
+Optional.
-      -R, --resultrole <role name>    Filter by the role name provided.
+      -R, --resultrole <role name>    Filter by the result role name provided.
+                                      Each returned class (or class name)should be associated with the source class (CLASSNAME)
+                                      through an association with returned object
+                                      having this role (property name in the association that matches this parameter).
+                                      Optional.
       --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
 The
                                       default behavior is to request include